 Before you go

-- Mobile coverage is limited or non existent in many bush areas around Coffs.
+- Mobile coverage is limited or non existent in many bush areas and on remote roads around Coffs.
 Carry a printed map and download GPX tracks and topographical maps onto your fully-charged phone or GPS device before you leave home.
-Notify someone of your trip intentions.
+Notify someone of your trip intentions and return time.
 A PLB (personal locator beacon) is advised on remote walks, we use a Garmin InReach mini.

 - Check the weather forecast, tides (coastal) and river heights.
 Weather conditions may make many trails too slippery to use safely.
 Tides and river heights may make some areas inaccessible.